budparr/budparr.com/README.md

-This is the personal website of Vernon Silver.
-Designed and developed by Bud Parr at Sonnet Media.
+This is the personal website of Bud Parr